Hello Fellows Moms, Dads, and Folks who love a child with CVI,

 As the parents of these children, we bear witness to what our children endure.
-There is sorrow when you see your children suffering or struggling.
+There is sorrow when you see your child suffer.
 There is frustration, and certainly, sorrow in navigating what your child needs to learn and to thrive.
 It can be so isolating and confusing.

 Stories can help us bear the sorrow.
 Stories can help us navigate the unfamiliar territory of having children with a complicated neurological visual impairment.
-Stories will ultimately move us in the right direction of having more medical and education professionals who recognize and understand CVI.
+Stories will encourage more medical and education professionals to recognize and understand CVI.

 We need your stories.

 Jessica Marquardt from North Carolina was the first Mom on Monday.
 It is an honor to share her story.

 We need to hear your story.
 It’s easy.
 It’s important!